-Congress MLA Anand Singh resigns from party
+More trouble for coalition govt in Karnataka; Cong MLA Anand Singh resigns from post

 However, Karnataka Legislative Assembly Speaker Ramesh Kumar denied any knowledge on MLA Anand Singh's resignation, saying he has not received any resignation letter from the MLA's side.

-"I have nothing to do with the resignation of any Congress or BJP MLA," adds the speaker.
+"I have got nothing to do with political developments and I will accept resignations even if 20 members resign.
+I'm not aware of any such resignation.
+I haven't met any leader, not even Anand Singh," adds the speaker.

+The development comes at a time when JD(S) leader and Chief minister H D Kumaraswamy in the US for the foundation laying ceremony of a temple.

+"The foundation laying of Kalabhairaveshwara Temple is going on at New Jersey under the aegis of Swamiji.
+I am watching all the developments from here.
+BJP is day dreaming to destabilise the government," Kumaraswamy tweeted.

 According to the reports, 7 other rebel MLAs likely to resign following Anand's resignation.
 A few MLAs B Nagendra, BC Patil and Kampli Ganesh remain incommunicado.